-- 1. The PLANNING ADMINISTRATOR shall deem all SITE PLAN submittals a MINOR SITE PLAN or Major SITE PLAN. - (A) MINOR SITE PLAN Applicability - (i) Developments that are deemed to be SEQR Type II; and - (ii) Development of land less than 2 acres in size consisting of one-two LOTS. - (iii) Special Use Permit requests shall follow the Major SITE PLAN administrative review and approval process. - (b) Major SITE PLAN Applicability - (i) Development of land and structures beyond applications defined as MINOR SITE PLANS. - 2.
+- 1. The PLANNING ADMINISTRATOR shall deem all SITE PLAN submittals a MINOR SITE PLAN or Major SITE PLAN. - (A) MINOR SITE PLAN Applicability - (i) Developments that are deemed to be SEQR Type II; and - (ii) Development of land less than 2 acres in size consisting of one or two LOTS. - (iii) Special Use Permit requests shall follow the Major SITE PLAN administrative review and approval process. - (b) Major SITE PLAN Applicability - (i) Development of land and structures beyond applications defined as MINOR SITE PLANS. - (c) A majority of the Minor Site Plan Review Board may vote to change the PLANNING ADMINISTRATOR'S designation of a project as a MINOR SITE PLAN or Major SITE PLAN. - 2.
 Site Development Approval shall proceed as described in Sec 405.26.F (Site Plan Approval and Supplemental Regulations) with additional requirements described in 405.26.C or 405.26.D.